Disclaimer: Just so you know, if you order an item through one of our posts, we may get a small share of the sale.

 He may think he is simply on the hunt for his next date, but thanks to evolution, he is also subconsciously looking for a partner for his role in the survival of the human race.

-This innate drive to recreate can explain these nine things men are hardwired to look for in a potential love interest.
+This innate drive to recreate can explain these eight things men are hardwired to look for in a potential lover.

 1. It’s in her hips.

 Biology is often to blame for why we do many of the things we do.
 Check out the video below to find out why most men look at body shape when searching for a significant other.